15 Top-Rated Hiking Trails near San Francisco, CA

 Angel Island is the largest natural island in the San Francisco Bay, with a hidden gem of a hiking trail close to San Francisco.
-The state park is only accessible by private boat or public ferry, and a paved and approximately five-mile road circles the entire island and is open to pedestrians.
+The state park is only accessible by private boat or public ferry, and a paved and approximately five-mile road that circles the entire island is open to pedestrians.

 A designated hiking-only trail system stems from the road and has paths that lead to the 788-foot summit of Mt.
 Livermore–the tallest point on the island.
 Picnic tables, restrooms, and potable water are available on Angel Island.